Update – GYN Services

 How often and which tests depend on your age and health history

-- Women aged 30–65 years should have a Pap Smear test and an HPV test (co-testing) every 5 years (preferred).
+- Patients aged 30–65 years should have a Pap Smear test and an HPV test (co-testing) every 5 years (preferred).
 It also is acceptable to have a Pap Smear test alone every 3 years.

 More information?
 Cervical Cancer Screening